-Balance – In creating a dynamic movement situation, so challenging balance mechanisms, observable improvement can be achieved
+- Balance: By creating a dynamic movement situation (challenging balance mechanisms), observable improvement can be achieved

-On Movement – By creating a dynamic movement situation, protective and saving reactions can be developed.
+- Movement: By creating a dynamic movement situation, protective and saving reactions can be developed.
 When creating low amplitude bouncing, relaxation is achieved.

-On Perception – Body image, body part awareness, spatial awareness and positional sense are enhance combined with rhythm, and movement itself.
-This greatly develops coordination.
+- Perception: Body image, body part awareness, spatial awareness, coordination and positional sense are enhanced.

-Communication – Due to cardio – respiratory effects, vocalisation is increased – with exclamations and gasps.
-Eye contact and concentration are enhanced by the “focus effect”.
+- Communication: Due to cardio-respiratory effects, vocalisation is increased.
+Eye contact and concentration are enhanced by the “focus effect”

 - It is fun and motivational